UK > Graduate School > Student Development > Teaching Assistants > ITA Language Screening

 Official scores will be available from departments in 1-2 days.
 Departments may provide ITAs with unofficial scores earlier.

 If ITAs want to move to a different teaching assignment, they must be re-screened if the new assignment requires a higher ranking than the one received during the initial screening.
+Only two such non-mandated screenings will be permitted per ITA.

 Language screenings fall under: